zivid/zivid-cpp-samples/source/Applications/Advanced/MultiCamera/MultiCameraTutorial.md

 const auto frame = assistedCapture(camera);
 ```

-When we load the point cloud from file we simply replace this line of code with:
+When we load the point cloud from the file, we simply replace this line of code with:

 ```cpp
 const auto frame = Zivid::Frame(fileName);